LP Intelligence Documentation

 1.1 What is LP Intelligence

-LP Intelligence is a structured data layer for DeFi liquidity protocols.
+LP Intelligence is a structured data API for DeFi teams integrating liquidity and market data.

-It provides indexed, queryable access to liquidity positions, swaps, pools, and fee state without requiring teams to build and maintain custom on-chain indexers.
+It provides indexed, queryable access to pools, swaps, token metadata, and chain data — without requiring teams to build and maintain custom on-chain indexers.

 The API abstracts raw on-chain events into protocol-aware data models designed for: